CrossTheRoadElec/deprecated-HERO-Examples/README.md

 http://www.ctr-electronics.com/control-system/hro.html

 # Is HERO a robot controller?
 Yes, HERO typically is used as price-competitive robot controller.
-The wireless gamepad support, and native support of CTRE CAN actuators also expedient development for robot applications.
+The wireless gamepad support and native support of CTRE CAN actuators also allows for expedient development of robot applications.

 # Is HERO a development board?
 Yes, the development board is NETMF (C#) based, and supports a variety of IO options for display, sensors, physical interface, etc...

 # Common uses for HERO?
-- Developing robot platforms (land-based vehicles, robot arm, process lines) without a major price investment.
+- Developing robot platforms (land-based vehicles, robot arm, process lines, etc...) without a major price investment.
 - Inexpensive replacement for control systems on existing robots should original control system need to be repurposed or replaced.
 - Open source API for learning about CAN bus and how to integrate CTRE CAN devices into custom applications.